 There was originally planned to be an extra quest with Admiral Xen onboard the Citadel if the Quarians survived the Rannoch missions.
 She would email Shepard asking for Spectre authorization to experiment on Geth platforms (which were either dead platforms if you destroyed the Geth, or from stolen Geth if you made peace).
 If permitted, she started developing suicidal AI bombers that would upload a virus before destroying its target.
 Eventually, Xen would fly off the handle and start experimenting on the Citadel itself, forcing Shepard to go in and either kill her or force her to surrender (which then leads to her going to work on the Crucible).

 The "Final Hours of Mass Effect 3" mobile app shows several deleted scenes, including a longer conversation with the defense committee, an alternate Earth escape sequence (where a shuttle full of Alliance marines take out the Husks attacking Shepard and Anderson, who are still surrounded, and rescue the downed shuttle crew) and an alternate Conduit run sequence where Liara and Garrus get blown off their feet as they attempt to run from Harbinger's beam (which had its concept restored in the Extended Cut).

 The "Art of Mass Effect 3" book shows that the Illusive Man was originally intended to be the final boss of the trilogy - he would transform into a Reaper-fied creature, and Shepard would have had to fight him.
 This was scrapped as TIM was a Non-Action Big Bad who relied on his intelligence rather than physical ability and thus seemed too "videogamey".

 Drew Karpyshyn's original idea for the third game's ending involved "Dark Energy", which was foreshadowed in Tali's recruitment mission during 2 and hinted at in the Arrival DLC.
-The game originally ended with a choice for Shepard to destroy the Reapers (and let the galaxy fend for itself against the "tech singularity", which would arrive sometime in the far future), or allow the Reapers to assimilate humanity in an "ends justify the means" scenario.note Neither Karpyshyn nor Bioware has confirmed whether this is legit.
+The game originally ended with a choice for Shepard to destroy the Reapers (and let the galaxy fend for itself against the "tech singularity", which would arrive sometime in the far future), or allow the Reapers to assimilate humanity in an "ends justify the means" scenario.note Eventually confirmed to be true by Karpyshyn.